 The weekend has started and many of us are happy to have a blast in the evening.
-But why does alcohol have such a magical power of attraction and what exactly does alcohol-consumption do with us and our body?
-And why shouldn’t you drink alcohol when you’re pregnant?
+But why does alcohol have such magical power of attraction and what exactly does alcohol-consumption do with us and our body?
+And why shouldn’t you drink it when you’re pregnant?

 What is alcohol anyway?

-Alcohol is a neurotoxin and is considered to be a macro-nutrient besides carbohydrates, fats and proteins as we consume a lot of energy from drinking it.
+It is a neurotoxin and is considered to be a macro-nutrient besides carbohydrates, fats and proteins as we consume a lot of energy from drinking it.
 We consume 27kJ per gram of pure alcohol, which is about 6.5 kcal.
 Although it is considered a macronutrient, it is not essential to our body.
-So we can survive without alcohol! 😉
+So we can survive without it! 😉

 In the case of alcohol metabolism, also free radicals are produced.
 I have already told you more about free radical’s exact effect here.
 In addition, the neurotoxin in our body inhibits the absorption of vitamins, trace elements and other vital nutrients.

 Plus, alcoholic beverages often contain carcinogenic substances from fermentation and production such as nitrosamines and phenols.
 Since our liver is primarily concerned with the metabolism of all these substances, as a detoxification organ it is above all affected by diseases caused by abuse.